 MEIF funds may be used to support travel expenses for faculty, staff or students presenting research results at national meetings or conferences.
+Please note, funds for student travel are only available to students who will be presenting their research at a conference.
 Faculty members traveling to visit with funding agencies and program officers are also supported by this fund.
 MEIF travel fund requests are funded on an ongoing basis, with priority given to requests that embrace the following principles:

 - Does the research supported by the travel fit into one of the seven targeted areas: biotechnology, aquaculture and marine technology, composite materials technology, environmental technology, advanced technologies for forestry and agriculture, information technology and precision manufacturing technology?